gbrookshire/sbatch_submit/README.md

 # sbatch_submit
 This script makes it easier to submit Slurm jobs on Bluebear.
+Make sure this script is available to the shell by setting it as an executable and ensuring it is in the search path.

 ## Setting up the environment and loading libraries
 Set up the shell environment using the '--setup' argument.